Our Partnership with Grace Baptist Church in Gnozdovo, Russia

 Plans for Future Trips

-In the next few years, there will be new opportunities for PCOC teams to visit our partner church in Russia.
+In the next few years, there will be new opportunities for PCOC teams to visit our partner church in Russia with the primary goal of strengthening our relationships, often through joint projects.
 Some of the possibilities being discussed in the Mission Committee include:

 - Quilting together with the women of the Gnozdovo church